jgullickson/brew_locator/README.md

 ### Development Notes:
-This branch will add new features which allow users to search for breweries within a radius of their geolocation, among other features and restyling/refactoring.
+This branch adds new features which allow users to search for breweries within a radius of their geolocation, among other features and restyling/refactoring.
 Leverages Mapbox reverse geocoding API and Turf.js.
 See screenshots / clone and run locally for preview.

 # Brew Locator